nagasudhirpulla/taming_python/blog/skills/keycloak_dev_setup.md

 ## Running in Production
 * We have setup a Keycloak server very easily for development and testing purposes
-* However the above setup should not directly used in production
+* However this setup should not directly used in production
 * A production ready database like PostgreSQL should be used instead of the default file based database
 * SSL should be configured
 *